No. 3 Creighton vs. No. 14 Akron: Pick, prediction, preview, key stats for First Round of 2024 NCAA Tournament

-The No. 3 Creighton Bluejays will take on the No. 14 Akron Zips in the first round of the 2024 NCAA Tournament.
+The No. 3 Creighton Bluejays will take on the No. 14 Akron Zips in the Round of 64 of the 2024 NCAA Tournament.
 Below we’ll preview both teams, including analysis and key stats while also providing our prediction.
+Creighton enters as a 13-point favorite at DraftKings Sportsbook.

 Creighton Bluejays